Registration & Enrollment

-Continuing students must schedule an advising appointment with their general education or faculty adviser in order to receive their advising PIN and approval of their class schedule prior to registration for the regular semesters.
-An advising appointment and PIN is not required for Interim or summer school registration.
+Continuing students must schedule an advising appointment with their general education or faculty adviser in order to have their advising hold removed and approval of their class schedule prior to registration for the regular semesters.
+An advising appointment is not required for Interim or summer school registration.
 However, students are encouraged to consult with their adviser if they have any questions regarding registration for any semester or term.

 To be permitted to register for classes, students must clear all holds and financial obligations to the college.
 This includes library fines and parking tickets.
 In the spring semester, students must pay their reservation deposits for the following year prior to registration for the fall semester.